AnymouseProphet/BrowserFontCollection/README.md

 Ten of them I would like to reproduce as modern libre OpenType fonts that are available as local fonts for browsers to use.

-* AMP Acropolis (inspired by "Classic Mac" Athens)
+* AMP Spyridon (inspired by "Classic Mac" Athens)
-* AMP Essanay (inspired by "Classic Mac" Chicago)
+* AMP Weegham Park (inspired by "Classic Mac" Chicago)
-* AMP Maison Tavel (inspired by "Classic Mac" Geneva)
+* AMP Wankdorf (inspired by "Classic Mac" Geneva)
-* AMP Westminster Abbey (inspired by "Classic Mac" London)
+* AMP Ashburton Grove (inspired by "Classic Mac" London)
-* AMP Sunset Strip (inspired by "Classic Mac" Los Angeles)
+* AMP Gilmore Field (inspired by "Classic Mac" Los Angeles)
-* AMP Fort Antoine (inspired by "Classic Mac" Monaco)
+* AMP Stade Louis II (inspired by "Classic Mac" Monaco)
-* AMP Staten Island (inspired by "Classic Mac" New York)
+* AMP Polo Grounds (inspired by "Classic Mac" New York)
-* AMP Alcatraz (inspired by "Classic Mac" San Francisco)
+* AMP Candlestick Park (inspired by "Classic Mac" San Francisco)
-* AMP Casa Lomo (inspired by "Classic Mac" Toronto)
+* AMP Hanlan's Point (inspired by "Classic Mac" Toronto)
-* AMP Cannaregio (inspired by "Classic Mac" Venice)
+* AMP Ermelinda (inspired by "Classic Mac" Venice)

 The metrics would not be exact and the glyph reproduction would not be exact and the codepoints covered would be much more extensive